 The Need for Long-Term Care Planning

 One of the biggest unknowns in estate planning and planning one’s life in general is whether you will need long-term care and, if so, how much and for how long.
 While anyone may die in his sleep or from a sudden illness or accident, there is a strong possibility that all of us will need care from others at the end of life.
 The assistance may involve nothing more than shopping and house work, around the clock monitoring for dementia, or heavy-duty nursing care if we have a myriad of illnesses.
-It may last for a few weeks or several years.
+The care may last for a few weeks or several years.
 The older we get, meaning we haven’t been felled by a shorter-term illness or event, the more likely we will need long-term care.

 Most long-term care is still provided by family members.
 My office manager’s mother had congestive heart disease which left her pretty much confined to her bedroom.
 She lived with my office manager and her husband who provided the bulk of her care.
 But as time went on, more and more care was provided by non-family members who were paid for their services.
 This is not unusual.
-Often, seniors experience a continuum of increased care over time, whether in the home, at an assisted living facility or in a nursing home.
+Often, seniors experience a continuum of increased care over time, whether in their home, at an assisted living facility or in a nursing home.
 Some states also have smaller board and care homes.